Series: Contact center planning

 • Include Flowouts in Calculation: Flowouts are conversations that leave a queue without abandoning and without an agent handling the interaction.
 Typical scenarios include a customer on a voice call accepting a callback or an in-queue call flow transferring the call to another queue/flow.
 With this option enabled, the total number of flowouts is included in the total number of conversations for the SLA calculation.

-• Include Abandons in Calculation: Abandons are conversations where the waiting party disconnected without being answered or transferred.
+• Include Abandons in Calculation: Abandons are conversations where the waiting party is disconnected without being answered or transferred.
 With this option enabled, the abandons are included in the total number of conversations.

 As the service level calculation depends on an organization’s configured options, the final formula to calculate the service level is: